Chapter 3: Basic Architecture

 forwarding behavior (the Network OS).

-We return to the details of the compiler toolchain in Chapter 4, which
+We return to the details of the compiler toolchain in Chapter 4.
+For

-includes answering the question of why we need a P4 program in the
+now, we will just address the question of why we need a P4 program in

-P4 programs are written to an abstract model of the forwarding
+API to the data plane.
+P4 programs are written to an abstract model

-toolchain uses it to generate the API that sits between the control
+generate the API that sits between the control and data planes.

 Stratum mediates all interactions between the switch and the outside world.
 This includes loading the target files generated by the P4 compiler, which defines a contract between the data plane and the control plane.
 This contract effectively replaces OpenFlow’s flow rule abstraction with an auto-generated specification.
 The rest of the Stratum-managed API is defined as follows:

 If you recall the distinction between Control and Configuration introduced in Chapter 1, then you will recognize P4Runtime as the Control API and the gNMI/gNOI combination as a modern version of a switch’s traditional Configuration API.
-This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface.
+This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface (which is of course not really an API).

 Going beyond this conceptual description requires a specific Network OS, and we use ONOS (Open Network Operating System) as our exemplar.
 ONOS is best-of-breed in terms of performance, scalability, and availability.
 At a high-level, ONOS takes responsibility for three things:

-- Controlling Switches: Allows shaping the data plane packet processing pipelines of the network switches and subsequent control of flow rules, group, meters and other building blocks within those pipelines.
+Controlling Switches: Controls the data plane packet processing pipelines of the network switches and provides subsequent control of flow rules, groups, meters and other building blocks within those pipelines.

-With respect to this last role, ONOS exports a northbound FlowObjectives abstraction, which generalizes Flow Rules in a pipeline-independent way.
-This interface, which Chapter 6 describes in more detail, is not standardized in the same way as the control interface exported by individual switches.
-As with a conventional OS running on a server, applications written to the ONOS API do not easily port to another Network OS.
+With respect to this last role, ONOS exports a northbound FlowObjectives abstraction, which generalizes Flow Rules in a pipeline-independent way.1 This interface, which Chapter 6 describes in more detail, is not standardized in the same way as the control interface exported by individual switches.
+As with a conventional server OS, applications written to the ONOS API do not easily port to another Network OS.
 The requirement is that this interface be open and well-defined; not that there be just one such interface.
 If over time there is consensus about the Network OS interface, then applications will be more easily portable.
 But just as with server operating systems, the higher one goes up the software stack, the more difficult it becomes to reach such a consensus.

 Because we use ONOS as the Network OS, we are limited to ONOS-hosted SDN Control Applications.
-For illustrative purposes, we use Trellis as that Control App.
-Trellis implements a leaf-spine fabric on a network of white-box switches.
-This means Trellis dictates a particular network topology: a leaf-spine topology common to datacenter clusters.
+For illustrative purposes, we use SD-Fabric as that Control App—it implements a leaf-spine fabric on a network of programmable switches.
+This means SD-Fabric dictates a particular network topology, in particular, the leaf-spine topology common to datacenter clusters.
 As outlined in Section 2.3, this topology includes a set of leaf switches, each of which serves as a Top-of-Rack switch (i.e., it connects all the servers in a single rack), where the leaf switches are, in turn, interconnected by a set of spine switches.

-At a high level, Trellis plays three roles.
+At a high level, SD-Fabric plays three roles.
 First, it provides a switching fabric that interconnects servers—and the VMs running on those servers—in a multi-rack cluster.
 Second, it connects the cluster as a whole upstream to peer networks, including the Internet, using BGP (i.e., it behaves much like a router).
-Third, it connects the cluster as a whole to downstream access networks (i.e., it terminates access network technologies like PON and LTE/5G).
-In other words, instead of thinking about Trellis as a conventional leaf-spine fabric that’s locked away in some datacenter, Trellis is best viewed an interconnect running at the network edge, helping to bridge access-specific edge clouds to IP-based datacenter clouds.
+Third, it connects the cluster as a whole to downstream access networks (i.e., it terminates access network technologies like PON and RAN).
+In other words, instead of thinking about SD-Fabric as a conventional leaf-spine fabric that’s locked away in some datacenter, SD-Fabric is best viewed an interconnect running at the network edge, helping to bridge access-specific edge clouds to IP-based datacenter clouds.

-In terms of implementation, Trellis actually corresponds to a suite of Control Apps running on ONOS, as opposed to a single app.
+In terms of implementation, SD-Fabric actually corresponds to a suite of Control Apps running on ONOS, as opposed to a single app.
 This suite supports several control plane features, including:

 For each of these features, the corresponding Control App interacts with ONOS—by observing changes in the network topology and issuing Flow Objectives—rather than by using any of the standard protocol implementations found in legacy routers and switches.
-The only time a legacy protocol is involved is when Trellis needs to communicate with the outside world (e.g., upstream metro/core routers), in which case it uses standard BGP (as implemented by the open source Quagga server).
+The only time a legacy protocol is involved is when SD-Fabric needs to communicate with the outside world (e.g., upstream metro/core routers), in which case it uses standard BGP (as implemented by the open source Quagga server).
+This is actually a common feature of SDN environments: they avoid traditional routing protocols internally, or in a greenfield, but interaction with the outside world still requires them.

-Finally, Trellis is sometimes deployed at a single site with multiple mobile base stations connected via Trellis leaf-switches.
-But Trellis can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in Figure 14.
+Finally, SD-Fabric is sometimes deployed at a single site with multiple RAN base stations connected via SD-Fabric leaf-switches.
+But SD-Fabric can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in Figure 17.
 Chapter 7 describes all of this in more detail.